littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Scientific Management (Not Egalitarian) - This business grew through precise and empirically tested management techniques that govern every aspect of employee life: the tools, workspaces, physical motions, work rhythm, on and off the clock, from cradle to grave. (-10% pop food requirements, +10% worker production output)

 Educational Consortium (Any) - This conglomerate specializes in providing high-quality edu-info-tainment product-experiences to expand the minds of customer-pupils young and old. (+10% specialist production output, +20% leader experience gain)

+Gig Economics (Any) - This company pioneered the application of 'gig economy' business models to interplanetary and then interstellar scale.
+Everyone is on the go to provide just what's needed, just in time. (-25% pop resettlement cost, +5% specialist and ruler happi

+Colonial Chartering (Any) - A system of chartered joint-stock companies to raise investment money for space-based resource extraction. (+15% research and mining station output, special vassal interact

+Controlling Interest (Any) - A small clique of well-connected members of the board and major shareholders have organized themselves well enough to ensure that all goes according to their designs. (-75% election influence cost, -5% Market

+Vertical Integration (Any) - This megacorporation owns and operates the entire supply and production chain from raw materials to sales for its major products. (+5% Energy and Mineral production, Trade V

+Employee-Owned Co-op (Egalitarian, no Criminal Heritage) - All employees are also co-owners of the enterprise and get a vote on its internal policy and leadership selection, giving them a real stake in their company.
+(Increased happiness, production, and political power of workers and specialists)

 2. New Governments